florent-martineau/deep-visualizer/README.md

 You will need to:

-1. Install pre-commit hook: `pre-commit install`
+1. Install pre-commit hook: `uv run pre-commit install`